yanglei99/terraform_softlayer/xgboost/docker/README.md

 ### Known issue and constraints

 * both against local master test and standalone in docker master test fails post training dataframe show.
 Investigating.
-* Only support one Standalone Master in Docker at this time.